donutrj/verdigris2/content/Character Generation.md

 | 9    | Vain       |
 | 10   | Vengeful   |
 # Talents
-Lastly, select two talents from the [[Talents (List)|talents page]].
+Lastly, select two talents from the [[Talents Master List|talents page]].
 Make sure they are valid, as many talents require you to take a pre-requisite talent first.
 # Relationships
 When making a character, work with the other players at find a dynamic between your character and another.